gfusee/seal-sdk-rs/README.md

 - Encryption helpers return recovery keys for break-glass scenarios.
 - Bridging types let you use both `MystenLabs/sui` and `sui-rust-sdk` APIs.

+## Documentation

+A comprehensive guide is available [here](https://gfusee.github.io/seal-sdk-rs).

 ## Install

+Use the git dependency and set the `tag` to the desired crate version in `MAJOR.MINOR.PATCH` format.

 ```toml
 [dependencies]